FESTA-PKE/FESTA-SageMath/README.md

 sage example_festa.sage [--128, --192, --256, --toy]
 ```

-- Be default, the 128-bit security parameters are selected.
+- By default, the 128-bit security parameters are selected.
 To access other parameters:
   - The flag `--192` selects the parameters aiming for 192-bit security
   - The flag `--256` selects the parameters aiming for 256-bit security
   - The flag `--toy` selects small toy parameters suitable for debugging